savishy/vagrant-boxes/docker-registry/README.md

 # Docker Registry: Vagrant VM #

-This box provisions a Virtualbox VM containing a Docker Registry.
+This box provisions a Virtualbox VM containing two things
+* a Docker Registry.
+* a Docker Host (daemon).

 **Warning!** This is an insecure registry for *development use and POCs only.*